virging-mvla/tabScraper/README.md

 # Tabroom Scraper

-Current Status :  Can assign an oppSeed variance for doctas tournaments, but you need to input the name of the parli field and the number of elims (closeouts not detected).
-Does not work for Pts yet.
+Current Status :  Can assign an oppSeed/pts variance for doctas tournaments, but you need to input the name of the parli field and the number of elims (closeouts not detected).

-Todo: More automation and make it work with speaks
+Todo: More automation

 NOTE : This'll depend on final implementation, but as of right now, this will never work for tournaments that break to more than double octas.